-Stock Trading.
 The primary role of a stock trader is buying and selling stocks.
 In most cases, we were made to believe in movies that stock traders spend a huge chunk of their time yelling out orders on the stock exchange floor.
 However, that is not the case.
 Of course, there are still traders who prefer doing this auction-style method, but the more modern ones spend most of their days in front of the computer, electronically buying and selling stocks.

 Stock traders conduct analysis and research continuously so they can pinpoint possible price patterns of stocks.
-Meaning, they always have to keep a close eye on the daily movements of the financial market and the economic trends.
+Meaning, that they always have to keep a close eye on the daily movements of the financial market and the economic trends.
 Using up-to-date information, stock traders make intelligent buying and selling decisions.

 Asset management investing positions include portfolio managers, research analysts, or financial advisors.
-Investment banking careers, on the other hand, include corporate finance, equity, and fixed income research, derivatives, brokerage, emerging markets, and research analysts (the position exists both in investment banking and asset management).
+Investment banking careers, on the other hand, include corporate finance, equity, fixed income research, derivatives, brokerage, emerging markets, and research analysts (the position exists both in investment banking and asset management).

 Investing positions have so many options, and all these have a similar focus on analysis, research, and numbers.
 Investing careers, much like trading positions, require professionals to spend an awful lot of time in front of the computer, working with numbers.

-The Undergraduate Degrees
+Undergraduate Degrees for Investors